-The CSA consists of 10 attributes that consider the gear's impacts and the characteristics of the habitat being affected by the fishing gear.
-Qualitative and semiquantitative data are collected via stakeholder (e.g., fishers, community members) involvement to assist in the identification of the habitat(s) and in the scoring of the attributes.
+The inferential method of Hobday et al. (2007) was used to develop a list of fishing habitats.
+Six characteristics were used to classify the type of habitat according to the fishing sites recorded in the logbooks: type of substrate (S), geomorphology (G), dominant fauna (F), Biome (B), subbiome (SB) and feature (R) (Kloser et al., 2007).
+The first three features were obtained from videos recorded by fishers during the fishing activity and interviews directed to them.
+Geographic Information System was used to determinate the other three features.
 All attributes are scored as 1 (low risk), 2 (medium risk), or 3 (high risk), except for spatial overlap and encounterability, which are scored from 0.5 to 3.
-The overall risk score for each habitat type is the Euclidean distance from the origin (0 0) on a two-axes plot of susceptibility and productivity.
+Overall risk score for each habitat type is the Euclidean distance from the origin (0, 0) on a two-axes plot of susceptibility and productivity.
 Based on their vulnerability, habitat types are classified into three categories: low risk (<2.64), medium risk (2.64 < risk value < 3.18), and high risk (>3.18) (Hobday et al., 2011).
+The resulting conservatively large habitat lists are intentionally precautionary and contain habitat types that will be included or removed as more data becomes available in the future.